LondonBiofoundry/basicsynbio/README.md

 ### 3. Create hierarchical assemblies

-The `return_part()` method returns a BasicPart from the assembly, enabling downstream assemblies. *LMP and LMS linkers must flank the new part sequence within the initial assembly*:
+The `return_part()` method returns a BasicPart from the assembly, enabling hierarchical assemblies. *LMP and LMS linkers must flank the new part sequence within the initial assembly*:

 ```python
 new_part = assembly.return_part(id="new_part")